W6EC 261 / EU Regulation

 Wizz Air rejected my claim citing 'operational reasons' — is that valid?

 Not automatically.
-'Operational reasons' is a vague term that Wizz Air uses frequently.
+'Operational reasons' is a vague term that Wizz Air sometimes uses.
 Under EC261, the airline must prove the specific extraordinary circumstance — they cannot simply claim 'operational reasons' without detail.
 Technical issues, crew sickness, and late-arriving aircraft are typically NOT extraordinary circumstances.
 We challenge vague rejections and request the specific cause.

 I've heard Wizz Air has been fined for misleading passengers about compensation — is this true?